MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/color.md

 ---
-description: Learn how to use accent colors and themes in your UWP apps.
+description: Learn how to use accent colors and themes in your Windows apps.
-title: Color in UWP apps
+title: Color in Windows apps
 ms.date: 04/07/2019
 ms.topic: article
 keywords: windows 10, uwp